the-vtex-files/the-vtex-files.github.io/the-sand-mines.md

 I, John Dyson, born in Flint, Michigan, to a couple of machinists, experienced kinds of epiphanies already as a child: for instance, on a school trip in August 2001 I've noticed an armored vehicle operating autonomously besides the Wolverine to Ann Arbor Train station.
 My second sight carries me in a state between active and passive.
 I perceive signals from the outside, an incomprehensible and chaotic kingdom, which can not be interpreted with words but somehow manifest in my body, mind and soul, and as a consequence turn out to be prophetic.
-I would have never dared to share my weird experiences with somebody else, as I wasn't keen to end up as a psychopatho-logical case and put on medication with crippling effects.
-My parents and other people around me were superstitous folk indeed, evangelical protestants, who'd block out any signs of horror as if it didn't belong to nature and solely existed as an alien evil force.<br>
+I would have never dared to share my weird experiences with somebody else, as I wasn't keen to end up as a psychopatho-logical case and put on medication with crippling effects, even though my parents and other people around me were superstitous folk indeed.
+Evangelical protestants, who'd just sit and wait for their god to bring on the apocalypse in the most violent manner but on the other hand repressed any signs of horror as if not belonging to nature and solely existed as an alien evil force.<br>
 But wasn't I the one with clairvoyance, the one who saw clearly?

 Despite the looming threat of decay and madness, I still had a strong wish to step beyond the conventional limits of reality and secure a top spot in technology.
 Every day after school I would sit down at the family computer and train my skills with game-based learning.
 With a bit of determination it wasn't difficult to score high, anyway, my results drew attention and created a link with the Defense Intelligence Agency (DIA), who was headhunting psychic spies already from a young age.
 Only later I've learnt that the CIA was involved too.
 I was unaware that I was under observation ever since and deliberately driven into pursuing a career within the military.
 Looking for help with college tuition, I've enlisted at the tank force at the age of 18, dreaming to become part of the army's backbone and command a tank unit in combat, already imagining myself as a Sgt with specialist knowledge in high tech.